April 1, 2025

 Editing and polishing your PowerPoint recording in Descript

 Descript's AI video editing tool makes it a breeze to trim, cut, and splice your video footage, ensuring a seamless flow from start to finish.
 You can add smooth transitions and other visual effects to make your presentation pop.
+This is especially useful when you've recorded yourself presenting a PowerPoint and want to enhance the viewer experience.

 Here's a glimpse of how to edit and polish your PowerPoint recording in Descript: